kmjones1979/se2-graph-workshop/README.md

 3. Solidity by Example
 4. Install Metamask
 5. SpeedRunEthereum
-6. Challenge 0 - Simple NFT Example
+6. 🚩 Challenge 0: 🎟 Simple NFT Example
-7. Setup Scaffold-ETH 2 branch with The Graph integration
+7. Setup Scaffold-ETH 2 branch with The Graph Integration
 8. Demo of The Graph integration
 9. Extra Credit - Adding Additional Events
 10. Extra Extra Credit - Querying from an Application